Are Your Kids Sharing a Room?

 I’ve seen it work in our large family.

 They’re all split into three bedrooms now, but at one time they were in two bedrooms.

 And my brother has four adorable boys all sharing one, cozy bedroom.

-And that works for their family.
+That works for their family!